BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Sebastian 5 points

-Great Eagle — This is a mount.
+Great Eagle â€” This is a mount.
 The Great Eagle profile is listed on page 83.
 Additionally, if Radagast dismounts, the Great Eagle automatically passes its Courage test to stay and fight.

-Sebastian — If Radagast is accompanied by Sebastian, he may always make an additional Attack in close combat, with a Fight value and Strength of 1 (roll a separate D6 for Sebastian) which cannot be altered by Might.
+Sebastian â€” If Radagast is accompanied by Sebastian, he may always make an additional Attack in close combat, with a Fight value and Strength of 1 (roll a separate D6 for Sebastian) which cannot be altered by Might.

 **SPECIAL RULES**

-Master of Birds — *Radagast is often accompanied by a flock of birds, which will act as his eyes and ears as needed.*
+Master of Birds â€” *Radagast is often accompanied by a flock of birds, which will act as his eyes and ears as needed.*

 Radagast is always assumed to have Line of Sight to any point on the battlefield.
 Additionally, Eagle models within 12" of Radagast have the Resistant to Magic special rule.

-One with Nature — *Radagast's strong connection with nature allows him to effortlessly blend into his surroundings.*
+One with Nature â€” *Radagast's strong connection with nature allows him to effortlessly blend into his surroundings.*

 Whilst he has the Infantry keyword, Radagast may move through areas of difficult terrain without penalty.
 Additionally, he will also gain the Stalk Unseen special rule.